Chemotherapy

 Oral chemotherapy

-Some people are able to take chemotherapy tablets or capsules at home.
+Some types of chemotherapy can be taken as tablets or capsules at home.
 Your doctor, nurse or pharmacist will tell you how and when to take them, and how to handle the drugs safely.

-Less commonly, chemotherapy can be injected using a needle into different parts of the body:
+Less commonly, chemotherapy can be injected using a needle into different parts of the body, including:

-• intrathecal – into the fluid around the spine (also known as a lumbar puncture)
+• into the fluid around the spine (intrathecal – this is also known as a lumbar puncture)

-• intralesional – into the tumour; this method is rare.
+• into the tumour (intralesional; this method is rare).

 Cream